Important Information: Please Read!

 Dogs are friendly, great companions, good listeners that make no judgements – children bond easily with them helping them feel more connected and confident.

 If successful, we source a puppy from one of our trusted Portuguese Waterdog breeders.
 We use Portuguese Water Dogs due to their hypo allergenic coat, to avoid aggravating any pupil's/staff allergies.
+We can also have labradors or Retrievers in school if requested by handler/school.
+If you already have a Dog that you want to get certified as a Therapy dog for your school, then please contact us for more information.

 The puppy will join the handler's family and after vaccinations training begins.